cognifog-eu/iot-edge-gw/README.md

 You can replace "cognifog_wifi" with your own SSID of choice, that will be the access point Wi-Fi name.
 The last parameter (i.e., "raspberry") is your Wi-Fi password, make sure to use something more complicated.

-And finally, configure Network Manager to run in access point mode, with shared IP addresses on this interface:
+Next, configure Network Manager to run in access point mode, with shared IP addresses on this interface:

 `sudo nmcli con modify Hotspot connection.autoconnect yes 802-11-wireless.mode ap 802-11-wireless.band bg ipv4.method shared ipv4.address 192.168.6.1/24`